rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Log server URI where log will be posted by using EB.Log.sendLogFile or from the log view.
+Log server URI where log will be posted by using EB.Log.sendLogFile or from the log view.
 Log server source code is open and available at http://github.com/rhomobile/rhologs, so you can deploy your own logserver.
-URI format: &lsquo;http://host:port[/path][?log_name=appName]&rsquo;.
-Default value is set in Config.xml</p>
+URI format: 'http://host:port[/path][?log_name=appName]'.
+Default value is set in Config.xml
 ####Access